roryp/plutchik-wheel/PRD.md

 **Mobile Adaptations**:
 - **Layout**: Stack wheel above info panels on mobile (<768px), side-by-side on desktop
 - **Wheel size**: 90vw max on mobile, fixed optimal size (600px) on desktop
-- **Panels**: Full width on mobile with `max-h` and scroll, fixed sidebar on desktop
+- **Panels**: Full width on mobile with `max-h` and scroll, fixed sidebar on desktop with tabbed interface
-- **Touch targets**: Ensure all wheel segments are at least 44×44px at smallest screen size
+- **Touch targets**: Ensure all wheel segments and dyad list items are at least 44×44px at smallest screen size
 - **Tooltips**: Convert to tap-to-show on mobile instead of hover
 - **Typography**: Reduce H1 to 24px, H2 to 22px on mobile for better fit
+- **Tabs**: Stack vertically or use scrollable tab list on very narrow screens